Building immersive worlds for MVMT.

 Membership fees are not refundable.

-Simply connect your YouTube channel to your Lens Distortions account to pre-clear the channel for use with our assets.
+If you want to monetize your channel, simply connect your YouTube channel to your Lens Distortions account to pre-clear the channel for use with our assets.
+The number of YouTube channels you can register varies from plan-to-plan.

 Rest assured, videos cleared while your membership is active remain cleared forever.